matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * 2023-07-04 Initial draft by @andybalaam after conversation with @ara4n.
 * 2023-07-05 Remove thread roots from their thread after conversation with @clokep.
-* 2023-07-05 Handle redactions after conversation with @t3chguy
+* 2023-07-05 Make redactions never unread after conversation with @t3chguy
-* 2023-07-05 Give a definition of Stream Order, caveat around its name
+* 2023-07-05 Give a definition of Stream Order
 * 2023-07-05 Be explicit about Stream Order not going over federation
 * 2023-07-05 Mention disagreeing about what another user has read